shanxue/ESAM_STUDENT_RESOURCES/README.md

-ESAM-FFW
+ESAM_STUDENT_RESOURCES
 ========

-ESAM First Year Resources
+ESAM Student Resources

-This folder is meant to hold the electronic materials used during the FFW workshop.
-Hopefully this folder can turn into a resource for students that can be used throughout the first year.
+This folder is meant to hold the electronic materials used during the FFW workshop, prelim exams, and other useful student resources.